WalletWasabi/WasabiDoc/docs/using-wasabi/ChangeCoins.md

 This process is applicable to any Bitcoin transaction where the `sent` amount is less than the total value of the input UTXO.

 :::tip
-Since Wasabi v1.1.10.4, is it possible to define a custom change address for transactions
+Since Wasabi v1.1.11, is it possible to define a custom change address for transactions.
+You can activate this in the settings.
 :::

 ### First round CoinJoin change